-The Sales Office set-up only requires a single collaboration agreement with New Horizons as your onsite China Professional Employment Organization (PEO).
+The Sales Office set-up only requires a single collaboration agreement with Horizons as your onsite China Professional Employment Organization (PEO).
 This ensures a locally compliant Employer of Record services, as well as a registered office provider for the lease agreement in the preferred working location.

-From a legal perspective, all the office and employment liabilities in China are transferred to New Horizons, which reports directly to the foreign company’s headquarters.
+From a legal perspective, all the office and employment liabilities in China are transferred to Horizons, which reports directly to the foreign company’s headquarters.

 China representative office

 While the Representative Office (China RO) does not allow foreign businesses to conduct any business activity, it offers security when hiring and paying a local team.
 The office and employment liabilities are under the direct legal responsibility of the headquarters of the foreign company.

 The representative office ensures the incorporation of all Employer of Record duties and liabilities, rather than relying on a PEO partner.
 Instead, Horizons offers incorporation, payroll, and tax services for both the RO and its staff.
 We also act as an external services provider.